pabcrudel/pabcrudel/README.md

-### Hi!
+## Hi!
 My name is Pablo
-## I'm a Marketing Developer
+# I'm a Marketing Developer
-Currently I'm studing Web Applications Development.
+I'm currently studying Web Applications Development.
 However, I graduated from Malaga University with a degree in Marketing & Market Research.

 <!--